Jaehyeon-Jeong/Portfolio/README.md

 # 📊 Jaehyeon Jeong's Data Portfolio

 Welcome!
 I'm a 3rd-year Computer Science student passionate about data analytics and crypto currency with data.
-This portfolio highlights my hands-on projects using Python, SQL, Tableau, and more, as I prepare for a Data Analyst internship.
+This portfolio highlights practicing Python, SQL, Tableau, and more, as I prepare for a Data Analyst internship.

 ---